xalaida/laravel-nuxt-docker/README.md

 ```

 ## Database
-If you want to connect to PostgreSQL database from external tool, for example _Sequel Pro_ or _Navicat_, use the following parameters
+If you want to connect to PostgreSQL database from an external tool, for example _Sequel Pro_ or _Navicat_, use the following parameters
 ```
 HOST: localhost
 PORT: 54321